Lois scélérates: Criticisms

 Immediately after the laws were passed, they were opposed by a number of politicians, generally socialists.
 Jean Jaurès, a key figure in the French Socialist Party, spoke out and gave a speech against these laws.
 While he distanced himself from the anarchists, he opposed the adoption of the laws.
 Jaurès echoed the arguments of anarchist Jean Grave, who maintained that the best way to stop the attacks was to reduce poverty, which would naturally lead to an end of such acts.

 The critiques from Blum, de Pressensé, and Pouget gave the entire set of laws the name of Lois scélérates, and they have been known by this name ever since.

-Partial repeal in 1992 (3rd law)
+Partial repeal in 1992 of third law

-Only the Law of 28 July 1894, which explicitly targeted anarchist activities, was finally repealed on 1 March 1994 with the entry into force of Article 372 of the law relating to the institution of the new Penal Code, which was voted on 16 December 1992.
+Only the Law of 28 July 1894, which explicitly targeted anarchist activities, was repealed on 1 March 1994 with the entry into force of Article 372 of the law relating to the institution of the new Penal Code, which was voted on 16 December 1992.